MoustafaShaaban/Advanced_Django_Blog/README.md

   * Access their profile which lists all their blog posts and their favorite posts.

 * All users can read or search for the posts on the blog.

+* Users can access separate frontend project built using Vue.js 3, Tanstack-Vue-Query, Vue-Apollo and Quasar Framework which connects with django through Django Rest Framework using Session Authentication.

+* The frontend vue.js app also allows users to perform CRUD operations through connecting to a REST API and a GraphQL endpoints.

 ### Project preview